 Work Programme

 Each year, the Health Council draws up a work programme containing an overview of the issues that will form the subjects of advice for the coming calendar year.
-This does not automatically mean that an advisory report will be published on every one of these subjects during the programme year.
-The topics are arranged according to the Council’s areas of activity.
-Sometimes the work programme plans gradually change in the course of the year, for example when ministers set new priorities
+This does not necessarily mean that an advisory report will be published on every one of these subjects during that year.
+The topics are categorized based on the Council’s areas of activity.
+Occasionally, the work programme may evolve as the year progresses, for example when ministers establish new priorities.

 Procedure